-It is strongly recommended that sub-aliquots of Baits are made in reaction sizes appropriate for your experiment plans to minimize freeze-thaw cycles.
+To minimize freeze-thaw cycles, it is strongly recommended that sub-aliquots of Baits are made in reaction sizes appropriate for your experiment plans.

-IMPORTANT READ BEFORE PROCEEDING
+IMPORTANTREAD BEFORE PROCEEDING

 CHOOSE A PROTOCOL

 This manual includes three separate myBaits protocols.
 Please select from the list below depending on the nature of your sequencing libraries.
 If you are unsure which protocol to follow, email techsupport@arbor.daicel.com for consultation with one of our NGS scientists.